markste-in/MLDLRLRessources/README.md

-# Machine Learning and Deep Learning Ressources
+# Machine Learning, Deep Learning and Reinforcement Learning Ressources
-If you know any good ML/DL ressources or see any broken links please submit a Pull Request or write me to mail@markste.in
+If you know any good ML/DL/RL resources or see any broken links please submit a Pull Request or write me to mail@markste.in

 ## Deep learning courses, guides and trainings
   - [MIT 6.S191: Introduction to Deep Learning](http://introtodeeplearning.com )